 6.3 Authentication and authorization between EEC and EES

-Authentication between EEC and EES shall be done during the execution of the TLS handshake protocol..
+Authentication between EEC and EES shall be done during the execution of the TLS handshake protocol, if EEC and EES supports a common authentication method.
 Details of the authentication method (e.g., TLS certificates, usage of AKMA [11] or GBA [12] as methods to arrange the PSK for TLS) are out of scope of the present document.

+If there is no common authentication method supported between the EEC and EES, then only EES side certificate-based authentication shall be performed during the execution of the TLS handshake protocol.
+Therefore, EES shall support server side certificate-based TLS authentication.
+In this case, the EES shall not provide the EEC specific sensitive information (for example, access token) in the services to the EEC.
+This restriction is applied either before performing successful mutual authentication or for the entire TLS session for an unauthenticated EEC.
+The decision considering such list of information and services for restriction is implementation specific.

 If the EEC sends the GPSI to the EES, then the EES shall also authenticate the GPSI.
 The details of how to authenticate the GPSI is out of scope of the present document.

 For authorization of EEC by the EES, the EEC shall send the OAuth 2.0 [15] access token, if received from the ECS, to the EES.
 The token profile is specified in clause 6.2 of the present document.
 If the EES requires access token for authorization, then the EES shall authorize the EEC by using the token.
 Otherwise, the EES shall authorize the EEC by its local authorization policy.